Looking for the best picnic spots in London? We’ve got you covered – all you need to do is bring the food.

 Address: Alexandra Palace, Alexandra Palace Way, London N22 7AY

-I could go on and on about my love for Richmond Park – a leafy oasis filled with wildlife (mainly some cute deer you’ll deffo have seen on Instagram), pretty gardens, and incredible views of St Paul’s Cathedral.
+We could go on and on about our love for Richmond Park – a leafy oasis filled with wildlife (mainly some cute deer you’ll deffo have seen on Instagram), pretty gardens, and incredible views of St Paul’s Cathedral.

 Though you can pop here for a quick picnic lunch, it would be a shame to not explore the park properly.
 Seriously, at 2,500 acres it’s so huge you could easily spend a full afternoon discovering the treasure troves Richmond Park holds.